drone/docs/content/runner/vm/configuration/pool.md

 ---
 # Overview

-**By default the runner does not need a pool file.
+**By default when using AWS the runner does not need a pool file.
 It can use environment variables to set up a simple pool in memory.
 However if you want a more complex configuration or multiple pools follow the below quide.**

 The pool file sets up the build pools that instantiates hot instances (builds do not wait for an instance to spin up).
 You can have multiple pools, each with a different configuration or that even use different cloud providers.